 The big 'must' and 'want' category.
 Not always the most 'accurate' test data is better.
 It is so interesting to have a curve tracer, but when you can read 'weak' or 'strong', from the tube curves, you can do more than I can.
 The thing is, when tube curves look optically bad, it is far too late.
 Much before that, some better ways to measure would have helped you more.
 Tube curves are for constructing the working point, during amplifier design.
 Well and also for people who like technical stuff.

 These are for people who know a lot about tubes, because parameters by itself only make sense in relation to each other, and not everybody truly understands that.
 So people often end up by declaring the average working point a 'must'.
 Knowing this is unreasonable, they allow 10% and call that reasonable.
 Some others say 20% or 30%, or they say 30% yes, but that is a used tube.
 This may perhaps be so.
-Or perhaps not.
-Just look at this silly situation.
-They have an ultra precise precise parametric tester, and then need to estimate if the results are good or bad, and for that pick limits just randomly.
-They would have been far better off, with a Quality Tester, which however makes no mistakes in separating the good from the bad tubes.
+Or just as well perhaps be not so.
+Just look at this silly situation: They have an ultra precise precise parametric tester, and then need to estimate if the results are good or bad, and for that pick limits just randomly by themself.
+They would have been far better off, with a Quality Tester, which makes no mistakes in separating the good from the bad tubes.

 Parametric testers are mainly used for tube matching, BUT that will only work when you know exactly how this is done yourself.
-The testers itself will not touch the subject.
-Some exceptions exist, lie the good old Sofia.
+Such testers will not touch the subject of Quality.
+Some exceptions exist, like the good old Sofia.
+Or the AVO Testers give parameters and quality at the same tine.
 Do not think you will get meaningful results quickly, from learning by doing.
-You will get results yes, but are they correct?
-There will be make mistakes in the beginning, such as being an over-critical matching professor, and not understand what burn in does to the tubes and to the matching.
-I realize people ignore this text probably, but it's the truth.

 Let me ask you: Do you think a digital tester will give a more accurate Gm reading than a Hickok (quality) tester.
 You will say, yes of course, the digital device was MADE for this.
 (I agree with this!).